laurauntner/wikidata-to-cidoc-crm/README.md

 The goal is to enable CIDOC CRM-based semantic enrichment from Wikidata and other linked data sources.
 The scripts also use [PROV-O](https://www.w3.org/TR/prov-o/) (`prov:wasDerivedFrom`) to link data back to Wikidata.

 To improve inference capabilities, all ECRM classes and properties have been mapped to CIDOC CRM using `owl:equivalentClass` and `owl:equivalentProperty`.
-Also, all LRMoo classes and properties have been mapped to [FRBRoo](https://www.iflastandards.info/fr/frbr/frbroo).
+Also, all LRMoo classes and properties have been mapped to [FRBRoo](https://www.iflastandards.info/fr/frbr/frbroo) and [eFRBRoo](https://erlangen-crm.org/efrbroo).

 ---